LERUfic/laravel-docker/README.md

 3. mysql → mysql:5.7

 ## Setup Initial DB
-You can choose between using seeder or if you want to use your own sql file for initial database.
+You can choose between using seeder or your own sql file for initial database.
 ### Using Seeder
-1. Open file *docker/php/Dockerfile* and uncomment line 30-32
+1. Open file *docker/php/Dockerfile* and uncomment lines 30-32
     ```yaml
     Before:
     30 # RUN php artisan migrate:reset